Trend study – distance learning

 Learning apps, video conferences, podcasts – this is how digital education works

 "Corona has catapulted our society two to three years into the digital future.
 This is a big challenge for many education providers.
-For online study participants, on the other hand, learning platforms, learning apps, video conferences, podcasts and digital tutorials have long been part of everyday life," says Prof. Dr. Holger Sommerfeldt, Prorector of Online Studies at IU.
+For online study participants, on the other hand, learning platforms, learning apps, video conferences, podcasts and digital tutorials have long been part of everyday life," says Prof. Dr. Holger Sommerfeldt, Prorector of Distance Learning at IU.
 "Modern online study programmes show how digital education works.
 Online study is the model of success for e-learning."

 Further increase in student numbers expected

 Even before Corona, the number of students studying online in Germany had already increased sharply.
-The crisis has once again accelerated growth, according to Dr Carmen Thoma, COO of Online Studies at IU.
+The crisis has once again accelerated growth, according to Dr Carmen Thoma, COO of Distance Learning at IU.
 Through Corona, 25 per cent of the interested parties surveyed realised the importance of continuing education in the first place.
 And over 97 per cent of all respondents believe that online learning will become much more important as a result of the pandemic.

 Increased prestige and financial rewards